unjs/lmify/README.md

 # lmify

-> Let me install it for fou!
+> Let me install it for you!

 [![npm version][npm-version-src]][npm-version-href]
 [![npm downloads][npm-downloads-src]][npm-downloads-href]